Sark: Oblivious Integrity Without Global State: Analysis

-It is worth being clear about the implications of the MDT on these systems.
-Block reversions due to the combined hash power of a single mining pool have been seen on Bitcoin.
-This arguably means that the lowest seen number of entities required to control the network is 1, failing the MDT test.
-According to data collected from the Cosmos Ecosystem\footnote{This can be found in the following repository: \url{https://github.com/envoylabs/cosmos-data}} networks can on occasion reach a single validator in control of 33.4\% of voting power, as happened on the DyDx Network shortly after launch.
-For a period of 4 months the situation was not much improved; two validators combined could stop the network (Figure \ref{fig:thresholds}).
-In any case, at a typical snapshot in time, a group of the biggest Cosmos chains\footnote{At a time when their on-chain activity, token price, and market cap was higher than at time of writing.} all had a Nakamoto Coefficient of less than 10 (Figure \ref{fig:networks_snapshot}).
+According to data collected from the Cosmos Ecosystem, networks can on occasion reach a single validator in control of 33.4\% of voting power, as happened on the DyDx Network shortly after launch.~\cite{cosmosnodedata} For a period of 4 months the situation was not much improved; two validators combined could stop the network.
+In any case, at a typical snapshot in time, a group of the biggest Cosmos chains all had a Nakamoto Coefficient of less than 10.\footnote{At a time when their on-chain activity, token price, and market cap was higher than at time of writing---see Appendix 2.} What these voting power concentration events show is that there is always a risk of takeover on these globally-connected architectures; Sark instead makes the required trust threshold to the local Porter higher, and explicit.
+That is, there is a substantial counterparty risk as a result of centralization that is often underappreciated, or obscured, on other ledger-based systems.
+Sark instead commits to the centrality of a Porter from the point-of-view of an asset holder, meaning a calculative decision about trust can be made.